ajakaja/ajakaja.github.io/_posts/2026-05-25-everything-is-logarithms.md

 ------

-# 6. The meaning of a logarithm
+# 6. Everything is Logarithms?

-At the end of the day all a logarithm really does is changes the _notation_ we use to refer to something. $$y = \log_b x$$ is just another way of writing $$x$$, which just assumes that when you go and use it you will write $$b^{y}$$ instead of $$x$$ in order to produce the same output.
+At the end of the day all a logarithm really does is changes the _notation_ we use to refer to a number. $$y = \log_b x$$ is just another way of writing $$x$$, which just assumes that when you go and use it you will write $$b^{y}$$ instead of $$x$$ in order to produce the same output.
+Logarithm-ing $$x$$ is an isomorphism for most purposes and is just used to write it in a form that is more amenable to representation and computation.

-There are logarithms in mathematics which are more complicated than this, of course.
-I'm thinking of the complex logarithm $$\log z = \text{Log } z + 2\pi i k \mid k \in \bb{Z}$$, or its messier cousins like the [logarithm of a matrix](https://en.wikipedia.org/wiki/Logarithm_of_a_matrix).
-I tend to think that these are a confusion of concepts: what's really going on in the logarithm on $$\bb{C}$$, for instance, is that angles have their values in $$S_1$$, not $$\bb{R}$$, which has a different topology, and so naturally you end up with a redundancy due to the mistake.
-But anyway that's how things are defined today so you have to deal with it.
+Of course there are logarithms in mathematics which are more complicated than that, such as the complex logarithm $$\log z = \text{Log } z + 2\pi i k \mid k \in \bb{Z}$$, or its messier cousins like the [logarithm of a matrix](https://en.wikipedia.org/wiki/Logarithm_of_a_matrix).
+But I tend to think that these are a confusion of concepts: what's really going on in the logarithm on $$\bb{C}$$, for instance, is that angles have their values in $$S_1$$, not $$\bb{R}$$, which has a different topology, and so naturally you end up with a redundancy due to the mistake; a different set of conventions would move the problem out of the logarithm and into the definitions of the values themselves.
+Unfortunately that's not how things are are defined today so you have to deal with it.

-The discussion in this article ignores those problems and assumes that $$\log$$ really is just a way of taking something expressed in a multiplicative form and re-expresses it in an additive form.
-It _happens to be the case_ that this corresponds to many operations that everyone learns in math, such as the $$\dim$$ operator in linear algebra and the $$\nu_p$$ operation in number theory (sorta) and the total derivative in calculus (also sorta).
-The point here is that all of these things which appear to be different are in fact many instances of the same basis primitives.
+Anyway the discussion in this article ignores those cases and assumes that $$\log$$ really is an isomorphism: it's just a way of taking something expressed in a multiplicative form and re-expresses it in an additive form.
+This is turns out corresponds to many operations that one learns in math, such as the $$\dim$$ operator in linear algebra and the $$\nu_p$$ operation in number theory (sorta) and the total derivative in calculus (also sorta).

+All of these things which appear to be different are in fact many instances of the same basic primitives.
 My strongly-held belief is that math needs to clean this all up: we are missing the forest for the trees by keeping all this redundancy in the notations; actually we are doing the same operations over and over in different notations with slight variations in their implementations, and missing all of the similarities between them, and as a result everything is a lot harder than it needs to be.
 These things should not be "discoveries"; the material needs to be refactored so that they are trivial and obvious to every student.

-There is also some kind of philosophical implication to this all that I think math misses but physics has a good grasp on, which is the reason I also emphasize that the 'baseless logarithm', which seems somewhat nonsensical mathematically, is an important object.
-The idea is closely related to the notion of [general covariance](https://en.wikipedia.org/wiki/General_covariance) in physics: that the properties of objects are independent of the coordinates we use to express them, and so you end up paying over time for any coordinate-dependencies you introduce into your notation: the _meaningful_ theorems end up being those that are independent of coordinate system, but since you work in coordinates you have to figure out how to extract coordinate-free insights afterwards.
+There is also some kind of philosophical implication to things like this which I think mathematical culture tends to miss but physics has a good grasp on.
+This is partly why I want to emphasize that the 'baseless logarithm', which seems somewhat nonsensical mathematically, is an important object.
+The idea is closely related to the notion of [general covariance](https://en.wikipedia.org/wiki/General_covariance) in physics: that the properties of objects are independent of the coordinates we use to express them, and the _meaningful_ theorems end up being those that are independent of coordinate system.
+Since you work in coordinates you have to figure out how to extract coordinate-free insights afterwards.
 Sometimes the use of coordinates is helpful or necessary, of course, but experience suggests that we should always aim to have a coordinate-free version of things in the first place.

-I am in particular interested in covariant notations of _cardinality_ (which gets into concepts like numerosity, mentioned above), since I think that is the answer to my ongoing quest to make sense of permutations over 'fractional sets', as well as the _right_ way to deal with infinite-cardinality objects such that your theorems have any physical validity.
+I am in particular interested in covariant notations of _cardinality_ (which gets into concepts like numerosity, mentioned above), since I think that is the answer to my ongoing quest to make sense of permutations over 'fractional sets', as well in the right way to deal with infinite-cardinality objects such that your theorems have any physical validity (it definitely does not involve anything like the axiom of choice).

-My personal suspicion is that a lot of basical mathematical objects as misdefined at present, and forcing them to become properly covariant would force one to reckon with these misdefinitions.
+My personal suspicion is that a lot of basic mathematical objects are misdefined at present, and forcing them to become properly covariant would fix their definitions.
 For example, the notion of a vector space over a field is not covariant with respect to the choice of field, and this is somehow a problem; there is ample evidence (imo) that there is a meaningful concept of a vector space with non-integer dimension over a field, but to actually find the objects in which those statements make sense, you will have to modify the definitions of the words "vector space", "dimension", and "field"... while hopefully preserving the _reasons_ they were defined the way they are at present.

-In particular, just like $$\log_K K^2 = 2$$ gives the dimension of a basis for $$K^2$$, I believe that $$\log K$$ gives a thing which acts like a basis _for the field $$K$$_.
+In particular, just like $$\log_K K^2 = 2$$ gives the dimension of a basis for $$K^2$$, I suspect that $$\log K$$ gives a thing which acts like a basis _for the field $$K$$_.
 Not the usual sense of 'basis', of course, but an abstract object which refers to a way of writing $$K$$.
 For example $$\log K / \log 2 = \log_2 K$$ would give some kind of 'binary code' for $$K$$, combined with the rules of algebra such that all of the field operations on $$K$$ have corresponding opeartions on the binary-representations of $$K$$, and $$\log K / \log J$$ would give you something like a way of writing one field in terms of another, even if they are of different sizes.

-Therefore if mathematical names like $$n \in \bb{N}$$ or $$K \in \text{ Field}$$ refer to specific objects, I think of their baseless logairthms $$\log n$$ or $$\log K$$ as referring, abstractly, to the idea of _representations_ for those objects, but they are not yet bound to a particular coordinate system---and then "division" by another logarithm refers to that step, so $$\log n / \log 2 = \log_2 n$$ means "write the word $$n$$ in terms of the language $$2$$", while $$\log K / \log J$$ means "write the words of $$K$$ in terms of the language of $$J$$".
-Not that we _have_ to use the symbols for $$\log$$ or division here; we could just as easily write $$\b{v} = f^{-1}(\b{v}) f$$ instead, for any function $$f$$.
+Therefore if mathematical names like $$n \in \bb{N}$$ or $$K \in \text{ Field}$$ refer to specific objects, I think of their baseless logairthms $$\log n$$ or $$\log K$$ as referring, abstractly, to the idea of their _representations_, unbound to any coordinate system.
+The division by another logarithm then implements the step of writing them in coordinates.
+So $$\log n / \log 2 = \log_2 n$$ means "write the word $$n$$ in terms of the language $$2$$", while $$\log K / \log J$$ means "write the words of $$K$$ in terms of the language of $$J$$".
+In this sense 'everything is logarithms' means: everything has representations in other languages, and logarithms, or something like them, are the operation we use to do that.
+Of course this is speculative handwaving... but I really have come to think that it is at some level philosophically necessary.

+Not that we _have_ to use the symbols for $$\log$$ or division to do this.
+We could just as easily write $$\b{v} = f^{-1}(\b{v}) f$$ instead, for any function $$f$$.
 The choice to overload the meanings of logarithms and division follow from the observation that they so often really do mean that in practice.

-That is all, of course, just speculative handwaving... but I really have come to think that it is at some level philosophically necessary.

-It also happens to lead to what a delightful mathematical pun.
-The word "logarithm" etymologically comes from _logos_ + _arithmos_ in Greek. _Arithmos_ means 'number', which is expected, but _logos_ can mean _either_ 'proportion' or 'word'; the latter is why it is the root of words like 'neologism' and 'analogy' and 'logic' as well.
-So you might interpret $$\log n$$ linguistically as meaning something to do with _words_: abstractly, it means "a word for $$n$$", and then $$\log_b n = \log n / \log b$$ means "a word for $$n$$ in terms of the word for $$b$$".
+It also happens to lead to a delightful mathematical pun.
+The word "logarithm" etymologically comes from _logos_ + _arithmos_ in Greek. _Arithmos_ means 'number', which is expected, but _logos_ can mean either 'proportion' or 'word'; the latter is why it is the root of words like 'neologism' and 'analogy' and 'logic' as well.
+Since the $$\log n$$ notation does not actually include the -_arithmos_ part, you might interpret it linguistically as meaning something to do with _words_ instead of numbers: abstractly, it could mean "a word for $$n$$", and then $$\log_b n = \log n / \log b$$ means "a word for $$n$$ in terms of the word for $$b$$".
 Which is of course exactly what it is.
 Cute, right?